richandrysek/ceedling-waf/doc/slow_start.md

 46   :libraries: []
 ```

-On line 37-39 is configured where to find test files and support ceedling files, see the marks
+On the line 37-39 is configured where to find test files and support ceedling files, see the marks
 '+' and '-', where minus means to ignore.
-On line 40-43 where are source files to test
+On the line 40-43 where are source files to test
 and their include files.
 If some library is used, than it may be add on the line 46.

-To get gcov code coverage reports following lines are needed: 75-89 to configure the gcov
+Following lines are needed to get gcov code coverage reports : 75-89 to configure the gcov
 and 114 to include a gcov plugin.
-On line 89 is configured which files shall be
+On the line 89 is configured which files shall be
 excluded form a coverage report.

 ```